teresahanak/wikipedia-life-expectancy/README.md

 <a id=refs5 a></a>
 5. See note 1 above.
 <a id=refs6 a></a>
-6. "File:Wikipedia Deaths Jan 2022 snippet.png", Wikimedia Commons, accessed October 23, 2022, https://commons.wikimedia.org/wiki/File:Wikipedia_Deaths_Jan_2022_snippet.png.
+6. "File:Wikipedia Deaths Jan 2022 snippet.png," Wikimedia Commons, accessed October 23, 2022, https://commons.wikimedia.org/wiki/File:Wikipedia_Deaths_Jan_2022_snippet.png.
 <a id=refs7 a></a>
-7.
+7. "Deaths in January 2022," Wikipedia, accessed October 23, 2022, https://en.wikipedia.org/wiki/Deaths_in_January_2022.
 <a id=refs8 a></a>
-8.
+8. "File:Screenshot snippet of Wikipedia Ramiz Abutalibov References.png," Wikimedia Commons, accessed October 23, 2022, https://commons.wikimedia.org/wiki/File:Screenshot_snippet_of_Wikipedia_Ramiz_Abutalibov_References.png.
 <a id=refs9 a></a>
-9.
+9. "Ramiz Abutalibov," Wikipedia, accessed October 23, 2022, https://en.wikipedia.org/wiki/Ramiz_Abutalibov.

 <a id=refs a></a>
 ## References